 GSSF'S FIRST UNIVERSITY TEAM

 While there is no official relationship between Bob Jones University and GLOCK, Coach Seibert says the folks from GSSF recognize the team when they compete.
-"We were the Last year the Bruins' shooting team was made up of six men and two women with academic paths ranging from criminal justice to education.
+"We were the paths ranging from criminal justice to education.